-The implementation of globalization has not been without its major flaws, but advocating against it completely is paramount to anti-socialist behaviour or looking inwards – a concept that is utterly against the tendencies of human nature.
+The implementation of globalization has not been without its major flaws.
+Abolishing it, however, is paramount to anti-socialist behaviour or looking inwards – a concept that is utterly against the tendencies of human nature.

-If you look up on any definition of globalization , you will observe that the intention was always one of a genuine need to integrate, collaborate and for the mutual benefit of nations.
+If you read up on any definition of globalization , you will observe that the intention was always one of a genuine need to integrate and collaborate for the mutual benefit of nations.

-And think about it, on a micro-level, if globalization is entirely a bad concept then no-one should be using Amazon, eating MacDonald’s or watching Netflix in protest – hard to imagine, isn’t it?
-We must praise its positive outcomes and work hard against the negative impacts – which are also giving rise to a new era of extreme nationalism or populism.
+And think about it, on a micro-level.
+If globalization is entirely a bad concept then no-one should be using Amazon, eating MacDonalds or watching Netflix in protest.
+Hard to imagine, isn’t it?

 You can only do your bit by promoting and backing policy-makers that can enforce good trade laws.
 This would force both local and international competitors to play by the same rules.